morais90/quadro/docs/mcp.md

 You can request multiple operations:

 ```
-Use Quadro to complete task #5, start task #6, and create "Write tests" in MVP
+Use Quadro to complete task #5, start task #6, and create "Write unit tests for auth endpoints" with description "Add test coverage for login, logout, and token refresh endpoints using Jest" in MVP
 ```

 Mix task management with code discussions:

 ```
-I just implemented the JWT logic.
-Mark Quadro task #1 done and show me the next task in MVP.
+I just implemented the JWT token generation with refresh tokens.
+Mark Quadro task #1 done and show me the next task in MVP milestone.
 ```

 Check your board periodically: